The Corona Virus Has Affected South Florida Business Sales

-On the bright side, many companies related to home maintenance or home repair has seen an upsurge in business.
+On the bright side, many service-related companies related to home maintenance or home repair has seen an upsurge in business.
 This is because many people have spent so much time at home in the last few months and wish to revitalize their ‘safe zone’ at home.
-Some companies in the home healthcare space have also seen an upsurge in business because their patients do not wish to go to hospitals and prefer receiving their care at home.
+Some companies in the home healthcare industry have also seen an upsurge in business because their patients do not wish to go to hospitals and prefer receiving their care at home.

 In the case of such companies that have benefitted from the virus, buyers will want evidence that the increased business is sustainable even after the virus passes or there is a vaccine.
 If so, then the buyers will look at the increased ‘run rate’ of the business and be willing to pay more for the business.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your business.